BSc (Hons)/MSci Character Creation for Animation, Games & VFX

 Why choose this course

-• Successful alumni - you’ll join our community of thousands of Escapees, many of whom have gone on to work at some of the world’s top animation, games and visual effects studios including Rare, Rockstar, Ubisoft, DNEG and Framestore.
-20 Escapees worked on Doctor Strange in the Multiverse of Madness, 36 on No Time to Die and 16 on Stranger Things
+Successful alumni - you’ll join our community of thousands of Escapees, many of whom have gone on to work at some of the world’s top animation, games and visual effects studios including Rare, Rockstar, Ubisoft, DNEG and Framestore.
+47 Escapees worked on Avengers: Endgame, 26 on The Mandalorian, 23 on Guardians of the Galaxy: Volume 3 and 16 on Stranger Things

 Course modules

-All undergraduate students on creative technology degrees (BSc/MSci) study common modules in their first year.
-This will give you the all-round skills needed to become a professional, and a chance to choose a different specialism if you change your mind before your second year.
+Students on our BSc / MSci Character Creation, Games Design and Technical Art degrees study common modules in their first year.
+This will give you the all-round skills needed to become a professional, and a chance to choose a different specialism if you change your mind before your second year (subject to availability).

 If you’re doing the four-year MSci programme, in this final year you’ll develop entrepreneurship skills needed to manage your fledgling studio as a real business.
 You will be asked to organise yourself to work as a digital studio, working on projects that are viable and to a commercial standard.
 The three modules of this final year will cover the crucial aspects that will define your studio's success.